Who Has Access To Your Files? - Get Control

 How has your solution dealt with Microsoft updates, has this interrupted the Torsion service in the past?

 Torsion has built an internal monitoring system, which detects these changes in real-time, and determines whether the change has the potential to break Torsion functionality.
-It is connected to a range of Office 365 tenants and when a potential breaking change is detected, Torsion has the internal business processes to raise the alarm, assess the change, develop a fix, test it, and deploy it to all customers very quickly.
+It is connected to a range of Microsoft 365 tenants and when a potential breaking change is detected, Torsion has the internal business processes to raise the alarm, assess the change, develop a fix, test it, and deploy it to all customers very quickly.

 What industry awards has Torsion achieved acknowledging the improved security compliance and governance?